-The Story of Change is a monthly hour-long show hosted by Rod Francis, initially broadcast the second Sunday of each month on National Public Radio (WUTC) and then available here to listen to at your leisure.
+The Story of Change is a monthly hour-long show hosted by Rod Francis, initially broadcast the fourth Sunday of each month on National Public Radio (WUTC) and then available here to listen to at your leisure.

 About the Story of Change

 The Story of Change is free ranging exploration of all things related to the topic of change.
 Everything from what it takes for us to grow and transform individually, how to successfully negotiate change, all the way through to how change manifests socially, in communities, organizations, corporations and nations.
 And let’s not stop there, even widening out the conversation at times to explore how change occurs and its impact on a global scale.

 Hosted by Rod Francis, the program weaves expert opinion such as academics, researchers, thought leaders and spiritual teachers with cross-cultural perspectives and remarkable stories of change from everyday folk, blending the magical and the mundane into a rich, evocative tapestry of learning and discovery.
 Rod’s aim is that the stories themselves speak their own meta-tale of what change means for us as humans including how we might successfully implement and navigate it.

 Listen to the show

 Below you'll find our show archive for you to listen in at your convenience following broadcast on WUTC NPR.
 The most recent two episodes are at the top and below that you'll see a list of the others.